greenore/deep-learning-project/milestone5/README.md

 - All updates are marked with [UPDATE]
 - No changes in Milestones 1 and 2
 - Milestone 3: Added parameter tuning via cross-validation for random forest and kNN models.
 Generated new visualisations showing precision and recall of each model by genre.
-- Milestone 4: Added section exploring predicted probabilities from the CNN model.
-Tried to determine optimal predicted probability thresholds for classification instead of using output layer.
+- Milestone 4: Added section exploring predicted probabilities from the CNN.
+Attempted to tune the optimal predicted probability thresholds for genre classification instead of using output layer.
 - Milestone 5: New notebook showing our attempts to use alternative methods to train the network in a bid to improve its precision and recall.
 Methods attempted include multi-class classification, binary classification for each genre, and multi-label classification with equal sample sizes per class.